warthog618/gpiocdev-rs/README.md

 The crates are still a work in progress.
 They are functionally complete, but have only been lightly tested on a couple of platforms.

-## gpiod
+## gpiocdev

-The [gpiod](https://warthog618.github.io/gpiod-rs/gpiod/) crate provides an API for accessing and controlling GPIO lines from Rust applications.
+The [gpiocdev](https://warthog618.github.io/gpiocdev-rs/lib/) crate provides an API for accessing and controlling GPIO lines from Rust applications.

 Getting a line value: